abimiller15/netart_final/README.md

 ### *DESCRIPTION*
 - in extension description, discuss concept, how it shapes our world w/ resources on how to better protect ourselves

-### extension notes

-- manifest file extremely picky, don't miss brackets, etc
-- icons are square and usual multiples of 16, can use one size or many for like web address icon or extension list icon
-- *content scripts*
-    - matches - on what website do you want to run this file, array, * means everything or anything, *://*.mozilla.org/*, any possible website *://*.*.*/*
-    - js - list out all js files in an array